in

 You can use subtle colors for trim like beige, gray, or pale yellow but you can also go for the dramatic look to offset your “play safe” color by choosing black.

-Bold Red Homes and Green Roof
+Bold Red Homes and Green Rooftop

-Beautiful modern farmhouse with look of a red barn with green roofRed is the complementary color of green and a red and green house color combination can work well.
+Red is the complementary color of green and a red-and-green house color combination can work well.
 While this is a bold choice, the combination is guaranteed to work.

 And if you want to stray away from having your home look like Christmas, you can choose red shades that lean towards the color brow like maroon or burgundy.
 There are many shades of red to choose from and not just the standard bloody red.